Pablomg02/Pablomg02/README.md

 Mi name is Pablo Magariños, and I am Aerospace Engineer, starting a MSc in Industrial Mathematics at the University Carlos III de Madrid.

-During my degree studies, I spent three years on **UVigo Aerotech**, the University of Vigo's Aero Design team where I were the Team Leader.
+During my degree studies, I spent three years on **UVigo Aerotech**, the University of Vigo's Aero Design team where I were the **Team Leader**.
 Here, we design and manufacture wing-fixed drones with the aim of participate in international competitions and contest using modern engineering methods.
-There I started to learn all about UAVs.
+There I started to learn all about ***UAVs***.

-The projects I am focusing on are related to the aerospace sector, and consist of two fields that share many synergies: optimisation and Artificial Intelligence.
+The projects I am focusing on are related to the aerospace sector, and consist of two fields that share many synergies: ***optimisation*** and ***Artificial Intelligence***.
 In this way, I am working on gaining experience in the field of UAVs and their autonomous flight.